jimCresswell/cucumber-with-protractor-demo/README.md

 *WIP*

 * Make sure JDK is installed.
+On Windows you will also have to set the PATH variable [http://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#CHDEBCCJ].

 In a terminal
 * To update WebDriver versions `node .\node_modules\protractor\bin\webdriver-manager update`.